AmiralVespasien3/Exoplanets_Interferometer_Simulator/README.md

 To launch the code, please locate yourself in the directory containing the 'programme.py' file and use the command : python -W ignore programme.py

-The code being launch you will have to answer several questions concerning the Inner working angle you want to use and your limit of contrast.

 ![hi5_targets](https://user-images.githubusercontent.com/43030278/45150025-34603d80-b1cb-11e8-805f-bd1583c8ecfe.png)

 ![terminal_example](https://user-images.githubusercontent.com/43030278/45150459-34ad0880-b1cc-11e8-8a38-d44b03a09694.png)